 Chasing, tussling, hiding or tug-of-war games may hone brain synapses, muscles and motor skills, and playing with objects may nurture inventiveness or build handy expertise that will one day provide food.

+I once saw a pelican take off on a hot day and spiral up in a thermal to the cloud base before returning to its original resting place.
 I assumed it had gone up to cool off but then maybe it was for the sheer pleasure of free flight.

 Gisela has watched young magpies play hide-and-seek, during which one magpie finds a desirable object such as a leaf and runs off with it and hides while others chase and search.

 “It’s a game of disappearance and reappearance,” she says.

 “They often vocalise while they’re doing this, and when they find the other, they squeak and squeal and have wonderful fun.

 “Significantly, they understand that an object that was initially in their field of vision and then disappeared is actually still there.